 Overview

-We built BGT Market to offer all the same functionalities that users can access with $BGT in their wallet – claim, delegate/undelegate, claim incentives and rewards, and redeem $BERA – with one additional valuable function: the ability to buy and sell $BGT via an auction mechanism.
+BGT Market is built to offer the same functionalities that users can access with $BGT in their wallet – claim, delegate/undelegate, claim incentives and rewards, and redeem $BERAwith one additional valuable function: the ability to buy and sell $BGT via a dutch auction mechanism.

+BGT.m is not a wrapped token or liquid staking derivative; it simply refers to the user's spot $BGT balance deposited in the BGT Market contract, to avoid confusion with the $BGT balance that a user may see on BGT Station.
 After $BGT is deposited into BGT Market, the dApp frontend will display the user's balance as BGT.m.
-BGT.m is not a wrapped token or new token contract; it simply refers to the user's spot $BGT balance deposited in the BGT Market contract, to avoid confusion with the $BGT balance that a user may see on BGT Station.

 Only the owner of the BGT.m balance can initiate and execute transactions such as delegation, undelegation, rewards redemption, $BERA redemption, and auction participation.
-The smart contracts are designed to ensure that no admin functionality can initiate or overwrite $BGT transactions.
-This means that users cannot access or perform transactions on $BGT balances assigned to other addresses.
+There is no admin functionality or permissions to initiate or overwrite $BGT transactions.

-Note: If you have claimed your $BGT into your wallet (EOA), you will not be able to transfer them onto BGT Market for auction purposes.
+Note: If you have claimed your $BGT into your wallet (EOA), you will not be able to transfer it to BGT Market for auction purposes.

 Each auction lot on BGT Market has a fixed capacity of 100.00 $BGT.
 Once a lot reached capacity– whether filled by a single or multiple sellers–the Dutch auction will instantly commence.
 A new auction lot will then be automatically opened for further contribution.